Most of the rides I remember best didn’t have a goal.

 Why I Keep Coming Back

-Maybe it’s because the bike gives my hands something to do while my mind lets go.
+Maybe it’s because riding gives my body something to do while my mind lets go.

-Maybe it’s just the simplest way I know to feel like myself again.
+Or maybe it’s simply the most reliable way I know to feel like myself again.

-Those rides shaped the way I see time, effort, and what actually matters.
-To appreciate the quiet and the simple things.
+Whatever the reason, those rides changed how I think about time, effort, and what actually matters.
+They reminded me to appreciate quiet moments and simple experiences.

-I ride to return to it quieter, steadier, and more grounded than before.
+I ride so I can return to it quieter, steadier, and more grounded than before.

-And that’s something I’ll keep choosing, as long as the trails are there.
+And as long as the trails are there, it’s something I’ll keep choosing.

 – Just a note from the yard